Gray County, Kansas

-Gray County (county code GY) is a county located in the U.S. state of Kansas.
+Gray County is a county located in the U.S. state of Kansas.
+Its county seat and most populous city is Cimarron.
 As of the 2020 census, the county population was 5,653.
-Its county seat and most populous city is Cimarron.
+The county was named after Alfred Gray, a 19th-century Kansas politician.

 History

+For millennia, the Great Plains of North America were inhabited by nomadic Native Americans.

+In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.

 Gray County was founded in 1881 and named for Alfred Gray.
 Between 1887 and 1893, a county seat war took place in Gray County that involved several notable Old West figures, such as Bat Masterson, Bill Tilghman, and Ben Daniels.
 As a result of the dispute, Cimarron became the permanent county seat of Gray County.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 869 sqmi, of which 869 sqmi is land and 0.4 sqmi (0.05%) is water.

 Since 2001, NextEra Energy Resources has operated the largest wind farm in Kansas—170 turbines with a generating capacity of 110 megawatts—on a 12000 acre site near Montezuma.